 Letná Park (Letenské sady)

 Prague 7 – Holešovice

-An extensive park with large grassy areas, mature trees and a varied mix of tree species, and some exceptional city views.
+An extensive park with large grassy areas, mature trees and a varied mix of tree species, and exceptional city views.
 An almost 4-kilometre-long asphalt trail is great for recreational in-line skating, cycling, and running.
-In the hot months you can top up on something to drink in the local summer garden, a place popular with Prague residents.
+You can top up on something to drink in the local summer garden in the hot months, a place popular with Prague residents.